T: Lou Thesz

 Thesz was born in Michigan in 1916, the son of a Hungarian-German shoemaker and his wife of German descent.
 Sixteen year old Thesz made his professional wrestling debut in 1932 having been trained by Ed “Strangler” Lewis.
 He beat Everett Marshall for the American Wrestling Association world title in 1937, and in 1948 won the National Wrestling Association title.
 Title lineage is complicated and confusing, so we believe it suffice to say that by the time he came to Britain Thesz had unified a number of championship versions and was already considered one of the greatest pro wrestlers of all time.

 Little wonder his credentials made him one of the most anticipated visitors to our shores.
 An American World Heavyweight Champion in our midst was something of a rarity.
-Nevertheless we do feel duty bound to add that mystery surrounds the origin of the belt that Thesz defended in Britain as he had already lost the title before leaving American shores!
+Nevertheless we do feel duty bound to add that Thesz already lost the title before leaving American shores!
 Lou Thesz had until recently been the last universally recognised heavyweight champion of all time.
 A loss to Edouardo Carpentier in June, 1957, had removed that collective recognition.
 Another loss, this time against Dick Hutton, the month before he arrived in Britain, had even removed NWA acknowledgement.
 Wrestling promoters wouldn't allow such a small detail to get in their way.
-Thesz still arrived in Britain with the reputation of a living legend, and produced a World heavyweight title belt to defend.
+Thesz still arrived in Britain with the reputation of a living legend, and produced a belt to defend.

 Thesz made his first title defence on British soil on Wednesday 11th December, 1957, working for Dale Martin Promotions, against the Indian champion Dara Singh.
 It was a tremendous tussle, going the distance, and matching the expectations of the five thousand fans in the Royal Albert Hall, London.
 Singh had already wrestled with some success in the USA, where he had wins over many stars, including Stanislaus Zbysko.

 Stories that British heavyweight Bert Assirati turned up at the arena to challenge Thesz may well be true but we have been unable to find any evidence.
-Any challenge that may have taken place would have been futile anyway as Assirati worked for rival promoters.
+Any challenge that may have taken place would have been futile anyway as Assirati worked for rival promoters outside the Joint Promotions organisation.

 It was the start of a quick succession of matches in which Thesz defended his belt.
 Two nights later he was two hundred miles north in the (at the time) Lancashire port of Liverpool.
 Working for Bill Best Promotions his opponent was Jack Pye, the blueprint of British wrestling villains.
 Pye was almost a permanent fixture at the Stadium, but that, of course, was to do him no good.
 This was the first of Pye’s matches with Thesz, the two meeting again six nights later (17th) in Hull.